|

 plants come from

-mountainous areas, so like bright light, cool and
+mountainous areas, so like bright light,

 dry conditions in the

-winter; this is important for the
+winter.
+This is important for the

-flowers as well as for their
+flowers as well as for the

-health.
+plants' health.
 Without this

-cool winter period (0-10° C) they normally wont get
+cool winter period (0-10° C) they normally won't get

 many

 buds.
-They have thick
+They have a thick

-taproot and are of difficult cultivation and
+taproot, and are of difficult cultivation and

-rot prone because of a great
+rot prone, because of a great

-sensitivity to the
+sensitivity to

 excess of watering, not easy to get to any large size on their own

-roots really a challenge to grow into a large
+roots (it's really a challenge to grow

-clump.
+clump).
 They are commonly

-grafted to avoid root problems and to make easier to grow.
-Suited
+grafted to avoid root problems, and

 for

-brightly exposure; but can tolerate sunny exposure.
+they can tolerate sunny exposure.

 Suited for

-airy exposures.
 It is a

 small container size plant

-and prefers deep pot and good
+deep pot and good

 drainage